 If the TV has more than one video input, select the one where the camera is connected.

-3. Turn on the camera and press [▶] (PLAY).
+3. Press [] (PLAY) to turn on the camera.

 This will cause an image to appear on the TV screen, without anything appearing on the camera's monitor screen.